ForgeK1/InsightWriteWebsite/README.md

 # Insight Write (2024)
 ### Documentation
+#### - Please refer to this repository in the "Documentation" directory for all related project documentations including:
-- Proposal:
+- Project Proposal
-- Change Management Plan:
+- Change Management Plan
-- STP:
+- Software Testing Plan
-- SRD:
+- Software Requirements
-- SDD:
+- Software Design
-- Final Presentation:
+- Final Presentation Slide on the current project state